stenio123/GCP_RCaCDemos/CICDWithGuardrails/README.md

 Storing cloudbuild.yaml on the repo, to allow CICD pipeline to run multiple configurations.

+Considerations of where to store state file!
+CloudBuild applies, how to destroy afterwards

 ## CICD
 - trigger build using service account - needs to have sufficient permission to create resources